Ceph (software): Block storage

-File system storage
+File storage

-Ceph's file system (CephFS) runs on top of the same object storage system that provides object storage and block device interfaces.
-The Ceph metadata server cluster provides a service that maps the directories and file names of the file system to objects stored within RADOS clusters.
-The metadata server cluster can expand or contract, and it can rebalance the file system dynamically to distribute data evenly among cluster hosts.
+Ceph's file system (CephFS) runs on top of the same RADOS foundation as Ceph's object storage and block device services.
+The CephFS metadata server (MDS) provides a service that maps the directories and file names of the file system to objects stored within RADOS clusters.
+The metadata server cluster can expand or contract, and it can rebalance file system metadata ranks dynamically to distribute data evenly among cluster hosts.
 This ensures high performance and prevents heavy loads on specific hosts within the cluster.

 Clients mount the POSIX-compatible file system using a Linux kernel client.
 An older FUSE-based client is also available.
 The servers run as regular Unix daemons.

 Ceph's file storage is often associated with log collection, messaging, and file storage.

+Dashboard

+From 2018 there is also a Dashboard web UI project, which helps to manage the cluster.
+It's being developed by Ceph community on LGPL-3 and uses ceph-mgr, Python, Angular and Grafana.
+Its landing page has been refreshed in the beginning of 2023.

+Previous dashboards were developed but are closed now: Calamari (2013–2018), OpenAttic (2013–2019), VSM (2014–2016), Inkscope (2015–2016) and Ceph-Dash (2015–2017).

+Crimson

+Beginning in 2019 the Crimson project has been reimplementing the OSD data path.
+The goal of Crimson is to minimize latency and CPU overhead.
+Modern storage devices and interfaces including NVMe and 3D XPoint have become much faster than HDD and even SAS/SATA SSDs, but CPU performance has not kept pace.
+Moreover crimson-osd is meant to be a backward-compatible drop-in replacement for ceph-osd.
+While Crimson can work with the BlueStore back end (via AlienStore), a new native ObjectStore implementation called SeaStore is also being developed along with CyanStore for testing purposes.
+One reason for creating SeaStore is that transaction support in the BlueStore back end is provided by RocksDB, which needs to be re-implemented to achieve better parallelism.